Monsun: Stud record

 Monsun retired in 1996 and began his stud duty at Gestüt Schlenderhan near Cologne.
 At stud, he proved a revelation and sired several champion colts and fillies.
 In 2007, the fee for his stud service was €120,000.
 In 2010, he became one of Europe's four most expensive sires.

 Monsun sired a total of 713 foals, 108 of whom are stakes winners, with strike rate of 15%.
 He was named as leading sire in Germany for four times.
 His notable sons are Shirocco, 2005 German Horse of the Year and winner of the 2004 Deutsches Derby and 2005 Breeders' Cup Turf, and Manduro who was ranked #1 in the World Thoroughbred Racehorse Rankings for 2007.
 Other offspring, Stacelita, is the 2011 Eclipse Award winner.
 One of his early offspring, Samum, was the winner of the 2000 Deutsches Derby.
 On 20 June 2013, his daughter Estimate (out of Ebaziya) won the Ascot Gold Cup for Queen Elizabeth II.
 In 2013 his son Fiorente beat an international quality field to win the 3200 metre Melbourne Cup.
 In 2014, his son Protectionist also won the Melbourne Cup.
 In 2016 his son Almandin trained by Robert Hickmott also won the Melbourne Cup.

-Monsun is also the broodmare sire of Pastorius, a German racehorse who won several G1 races in Germany and France. and Sea The Moon, the 2014 Deutsches Derby winner.
+Monsun is also the broodmare sire of Pastorius, a German racehorse who won several G1 races in Germany and France., Sea The Moon, the 2014 Deutsches Derby winner, and Waldgeist, Winner of the 2019 Prix de l'Arc de Triomphe and ranked 1. in the 2019 World's Best Racehorse Rankings tied with Enable (horse) and Crystal Ocean.